-Building on Level 2 Legal Studies students will evaluate litigation and dispute resolution processes in relation to
+Students complete their Inquiry, and complete an evaluation of the original social action to achieve a second Achievement Standard this term.
+Building on Level 2 Legal Studies students will evaluate litigation and dispute resolution processes in relation to challenging state power.

 This term, the class will examine their personal involvement in a social action that aims to influence policy change in some way.
 They will once again extend the Level 2 "concept of justice" learning by evaluating one of those concepts in relation to a specific scenario.

 This term is for carrying out work that still needs to be completed, from the previous terms' assessments.

 8 credits or more credits at Level 2 or higher in any one of the following subjects: English, History, Geography, Classics, Legal Studies.

 Assessment InformationAbove is an offering of the possible assessment opportunities in Legal Studies.